yuanying/nise_bosh/README.md

 This script runs the minimal (sometimes insufficient) commands extracted from the stemcell-builder stages.

-### Create stemcell_base.tar.gz (optional)

-Some packages require the `/var/vcap/stemcell_base.tar.gz` file to create Warden containers.
-You can create the file by executing the `bin/gen-stemcell` script.

-    sudo ./bin/gen-stemcell

 ### Launch processes

-Once instllation is complete, you can launch job processes by the `run-job` command.
+Once instllation is complete, you can launch job processes by the `monit` command installed by the `bin/init` script.

-    ./bin/run-job start
+    sudo /var/vcap/bosh/bin/monit start all

-This command automatically loads the monitrc file (default in: /var/vcap/bosh/etc/monitrc) and starts all the processes defined in it.
-You can also invoke stop and status commands by giving an option.

-    ./bin/run-job status
-    ./bin/run-job stop

 ## Command line options